K. L. Saigal

 Kundan Lal Saigal, often abbreviated as K. L. Saigal (11 April 1904 – 18 January 1947), was an Indian singer and actor who worked in Hindi cinema, which was centred in Calcutta (Kolkata) during his time, but is currently based in Bombay (Mumbai).

-Saigal's unique voice quality which was a mixture of baritone and soft tenor was the benchmark for most of the singers who followed him.
-In fact it remains the gold standard even today shining through very early and practically primitive recording technology.
-He did not sing songs on which other actors would lip-sync for the camera.
-It was only towards the very last stages of his career, during 1945 to 1947, that he sang to make studio recordings, and these were for himself as the actor on the screen.
-Thus, while other singers in Hindi Cinema are playback singers, he was not a playback singer.
+Saigal's unique voice, a blend of baritone and soft tenor, set the benchmark for many singers who followed him.
+Even today, it remains the gold standard, shining through despite the limitations of early and relatively primitive recording technology.
+Unlike other singers, he did not record songs for actors to lip-sync on screen.
+It was only in the final years of his career, from 1945 to 1947, that he recorded songs for studio release; these recordings were for his own performances as an on-screen actor.
+Thus, while most singers in Hindi cinema became playback singers, Saigal was not.

 Early life

 Saigal was born on 11 April 1904 in Jammu to a Punjabi family.
 His father Amarchand Saigal was a tehsildar at the court of the Maharaja Pratap Singh of Jammu and Kashmir, while his mother, Kesarbai Saigal, was a deeply religious Hindu lady who was very fond of music.
 She used to take her young son to religious functions where bhajan, kirtan, and shabad were sung in traditional styles based on classical Indian music.
 Saigal was the fourth-born child of five, following two elder brothers and an elder sister, and preceding a younger brother.
 He was the first cousin of famous character actors Chaman Puri, Madan Puri, and Amrish Puri.

 As a child, Saigal occasionally played the sitar in the Ramlila of Jammu.
 His formal schooling was brief and uneventful; he dropped out of school and started earning money by working as a railway timekeeper.
 Later, he worked as a typewriter salesman for the Remington Typewriter Company in Simla (now Shimla) which allowed him to tour several parts of India.
 His travels brought him to Lahore, where he became friends with Mehrchand Jain (who later went on to start the Assam Soap Factory in Shillong) at the Anarkali Bazaar.
 Mehrchand and Kundan remained friends when they both moved to Calcutta and had many a mehfil-e-mushaira.
 In those days Saigal was a budding singer and Mehrchand encouraged him to pursue his talent.
 Saigal often remarked that he was what he was because of Mehrchand's encouragement and early support.
 He also briefly worked as a hotel manager.
 Meanwhile, his passion for singing continued and became more intense with the passage of time.